 I met Anita Moorjani and her husband Danny in the morning of my departure day at Redondo Beach, a few hours before I caught my flight back to Costa Rica that evening.
 We shared a long heart to heart conversation on topics of utmost importance in today’s tumultuous times.
 Below is our video conversation with Spanish subtitles.

-Oh I could be bounded in a nutshell, and count myself a queen of infinite space… the unimaginable universe!
+Oh I could be bound in a nutshell, and count myself a queen of infinite space… the unimaginable universe!

-To learn more about synchronicity, read: understanding synchronicity on our destiny path.
-And if you found this story mindboggling, watch out for my upcoming book titled, Life is Abracadabra -21 magical stories from my travels across the globe that will make you look at life with new eyes, recounting true tales of hope and faith, of marvelous encounters, meaningful coincidences and miracles.
+To learn more about synchronicity, read: Understanding synchronicity on our destiny path.
+And if you found this story mindboggling, watch out for my upcoming book titled, Life Is Abracadabra -21 magical stories from my travels to make you look at life with new eyes, recounting true tales of hope and faith, of marvelous encounters, meaningful coincidences and miracles.

 ❥ Heartfelt thanks to my LA hosts; below are their names in the order I was received:

 - Eric Trules & Surya Manalu, Servas hosts

 - Amy Shin, Couchsurfer

 - Leif Pearson, Couchsurfer

 - Jacobo, Couchsurfer